for Health Care Providers

 - Consultation with the hepatologist before using any medication (prescribed or over-the-counter), nutritional supplement, or herbal preparation

-- Screening of cirrhotic patients for HCC, with abdominal ultrasound or CT scan, in conjunction with serum alphafetoprotein, every 6 months
+- Screening of cirrhotic patients for HCC, with abdominal imaging (ultrasound or contrasted MRI or CT scan) every 6 months

 Timing of Referral for Consideration of Liver Transplantation